The Featherz: 2019–present - Side projects, second album

-Monroe meanwhile also contributes to Slady as official concert photographer and graphic designer and on one occasion (an August 2019 support slot for John Rossall's Glitter Band at the Dublin Castle) as substitute drummer for Reed, once again on stage with Centric.
-In addition, he occasionally plays reunion gigs with his early Suffolk scene band, Rue De La Mort.
+Monroe meanwhile contributed for some time (until his 2022 return to Suffolk) to Slady as a concert photographer and as a graphic designer and on one occasion (an August 2019 support slot for John Rossall's disputed version of The Glitter Band at the Dublin Castle) as substitute drummer for Reed, once again on stage with Cox/Centric.
+In addition, he has occasionally played reunion gigs with his early Suffolk scene band, Rue De La Mort.